yarpose/YARPOSE.ML-Electronics/README.md

 # Main features:

-# ALL Circuit are drawn via Python in Jypyter
+# ALL Circuits are drawn via Python in Jypyter
 ALL the schematics of the circuits are reproduced utilizing ```schemdraw``` python library.

 # Circuit simulation utilizing PySpice